 Comment 9: In Extended Fig 2C, logo plot could be separated into two strands, as the current panel.

-Answer: We have separate the logo plot into sense strand (for ‘C’ mutation) and antisense strand (for ‘G’ mutation) respectively.
-Both strands show a strong WRCY pattern.
-The new results were updated in figure 3D.
+Answer: We’ve separated those mutations into sense strand (for mutations on ‘C’ or ‘T’) and antisense strand (for mutations on ‘A’ or ‘G’) respectively, and then draw the logo plot.
+The new results were updated in figure 3d showing clear WRCY pattern.

 Comment 10: Fig. 4C, the nucleoli are better to be indicated with a specific marker.
 The total fluorescence intensity was weaker in the SUDHL6 and SUDHL10 cells when compared to CL01.
 The relative enrichment of ZCCHC7 in the nucleoli needs further statistical analysis.

 Answer: As indicated by the referee, we have now extensive staining experiments with SUDHL6 cell lines, where ZCCHC7 is significantly overexpressed and shown that it spills out of the nucleoli- with the nucleolus marked with different markers.
-NEED TO ADD DETAILS ABOUT STATISTICAL ANALYSIS REQUESTED

 Comment 11: On page9, line 4, a “C” is missing in “PAX5-ZCCH7 locus” phrase.
 Extended Figure 4: label is unmatched.
 BCL2 “Extended Figure 4B, bottom panel” is Extended Figure 4C; PAX5 is Extended Figure 4D.
 Extended Figure 8C: label is unmatched.
 There are a few typos in the main text and legends.